MY WRITING

 What do I enjoy about writing?

-- The research: finding out new things to make the story more convincing.
+• The research: finding out new things to make the story more convincing.
 For Tam O’Shanter, I sprinted all the way downhill from Kirk Alloway to the bridge over the Doon, to see what being chased down that hill would be like.
 I didn’t do it at night though, because I’m a bit of a wimp.
-For First Aid for Fairies, I went back to Orkney to visit two of my favourite places, the Ring of Brodgar and Rackwick Bay.
-I also had to work out the best way for Helen to treat an injured dragon.
+For Orange Juice Peas, my children helped me float peas in milk and flick peas across the kitchen, which got quite messy.
+For the Fabled Beast Chronicles, I climbed cliffs, visited caves and hillforts, and timed flowers falling down waterfalls.
+I also had to work out the best way for Helen to heal lots of injured fabled beasts.
 Vets are scientists, so it’s hard for them to answer made up questions about fictional animals!
 But I found a very helpful vet at Edinburgh University who didn’t think I was completely crazy.
+And for the Spellchaser Trilogy I went back to my childhood home, and tried to look at it with a writer’s eyes, which was quite an odd experience.

-- The characters: they don’t always turn out the way you expect.
-Sometimes you have a neat and tidy plan, and then your carefully created character rushes off and does something entirely different, or even, as happened to me in Wolf Notes, turns out to be a goodie rather than a baddie (or a baddie rather than a goodie – I’m not going to tell you which!)
+• The characters: they don’t always turn out the way you expect.
+Sometimes you have a neat and tidy plan, and then, as happened to me in Rocking Horse War, a character refuses act the part you created for them, and takes the story in a completely different direction.
 That can be a bit inconvenient for the plot, but it is very exciting and magical when it happens.
+And I think her idea was better than mine anyway!

 Find out more about inviting me to share my books and my writing with you >>